Saladin: Battles and truce with Baldwin

 Saladin's intelligence services reported to him that the Crusaders were planning a raid into Syria.
 He ordered one of his generals, Farrukh-Shah, to guard the Damascus frontier with a thousand of his men to watch for an attack, then to retire, avoiding battle, and to light warning beacons on the hills, after which Saladin would march out.
 In April 1179, the Crusaders and Templars led by King Baldwin expected no resistance and waited to launch a surprise attack on Muslim herders grazing their herds and flocks east of the Golan Heights.
 Baldwin advanced too rashly in pursuit of Farrukh-Shah's force, which was concentrated southeast of Quneitra and was subsequently defeated by the Ayyubids.
 With this victory, Saladin decided to call in more troops from Egypt; he requested al-Adil to dispatch 1,500 horsemen.

 In the summer of 1179, King Baldwin had set up an outpost on the road to Damascus and aimed to fortify a passage over the Jordan River, known as Jacob's Ford, that commanded the approach to the Banias plain (the plain was divided by the Muslims and the Christians).
 Saladin had offered 100,000 gold pieces to Baldwin to abandon the project, which was particularly offensive to the Muslims, but to no avail.
-He then resolved to destroy the fortress, called "Chastellet" and defended by the Templars knights, moving his headquarters to Banias.
+He then resolved to destroy the fortress, called "Chastellet" and defended by the Templar knights, moving his headquarters to Banias.
 As the Crusaders hurried down to attack the Muslim forces, they fell into disorder, with the infantry falling behind.
 Despite early success, they pursued the Muslims far enough to become scattered, and Saladin took advantage by rallying his troops and charging at the Crusaders.
 The engagement ended in a decisive Ayyubid victory, and many high-ranking knights were captured.
 Saladin then moved to besiege the fortress, which fell on 30 August 1179.

 In the spring of 1180, while Saladin was in the area of Safad, anxious to commence a vigorous campaign against the Kingdom of Jerusalem, King Baldwin sent messengers to him with proposals of peace.
 Because droughts and bad harvests hampered his commissariat, Saladin agreed to a truce.
 Raymond of Tripoli denounced the truce but was compelled to accept after an Ayyubid raid on his territory in May and upon the appearance of Saladin's naval fleet off the port of Tartus.